plone/documentation/working-with-content/portlet-management/managing-portlets.rst

    :align: center
    :alt: Where to find the Portlet menu on the Toolbar

 From here, you choose which region you want to work on.
-In the example below, we are working on the "footerportlets"
+In the example below, we are working on the "footer portlets"

 .. note::